guillaumeBellec/multitask/README.md

 ## Results on Mulit-MNIST:
 Two digits are plotted and the two tasks are to classify digits 1 and 2.
+This is similar to the toy multi-task problem considered in [2].
 The dataloader is debugged from the [Pytorch-PCGrad repo](https://github.com/WeiChengTseng/Pytorch-PCGrad.git) and we compare our results to their implementations of pcgrad.

 ![MNIST result2](figures/digits.png)